 View Map for the location of the Cuevas de Almanzora coastline

 The Beaches of Vera

-Vera town itself is located inland from the coast, about a twenty minute drive away.
-The beaches of Vera extend southwards from the Quitapellejos beach of Palomares, including the beach at Puerto Rey, to Playa Las Marinas, close to the harbour town of Garrucha, though the areas primary beach is the Playzo.
-The resort of Vera Playa, which runs the full length of El Playazo, is a recent development, taking advantage of its wide sandy beaches it is characterised by modern, top quality urbanisations consisting of holiday homes and permanent residences, a couple of hotels and numerous bars, shops and restaurants.
-The complexes are a mix of beach houses, villas, townhouses and apartments in beautiful surroundings with landscaped gardens and swimming pools.
+The town of Vera is located inland from the coast, about a twenty minute drive away.
+The beaches of Vera span a 4km length and extend southwards from the Quitapellejos beach of Palomares, including the beach at Puerto Rey, to Playa Las Marinas Las Buganvillas, close to the harbour town of Garrucha, though the areas primary beach is the Playzo.

 Playa El Playazo - Vera Playa